danlumb01/dependagen-action/README.md

 Github action to generate terraform dependabot config for complex directory structures.

 **Warning**
-This action will overwrite an existing dependabot config file if present.
+This action will overwrite an existing dependabot config file if run without `output-file` parameter.

 ## Usage